pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

         eksctl create nodegroups -f cluster.yaml
         ```

-    If the `tikv` group already exists, to avoid name conflict, you can take either of the following actions:
+    If the TiKV node group already exists, to avoid name conflict, you can take either of the following actions:

     - Delete the old group and create a new one.
     - Change the group name.